10up/autoshare-for-twitter/README.md

 ## Installation

-1. Upload the entire `/autoshare-for-twitter` directory to the `/wp-content/plugins/` directory.
+1. Install the plugin via the plugin installer, either by searching for it or uploading a .ZIP file.
-2. Activate the plugin
+2. Activate the plugin.
-3. Register post type support for types that should be allowed to autoshare. `add_post_type_support( 'post', 'autoshare-for-twitter' );`
+3. Save Twitter connection settings, found under `Settings` > `Autoshare for Twitter`.

 ## FAQs